AgileVentures/av-static-website/source/blog_articles/2017-05-18-azure-mediawiki-stack.html.markdown

 Okay, so how did we put this complete NHS HLP wiki instance together?
 Let's go through it step by step:

-1. Created a Bitnami account, and went to console for "Azure Launchpad"
+1. Create a Bitnami account, and go to the console for "Azure Launchpad"
 2. Choose the Bitnami MediaWiki Stack which provides a one-click install solution for MediaWiki (1.28.2)
 3. Choose Basic A0 type with shared virtual core and 0.75Gb of RAM, and select 'West Europe'
 4. Wait for that to launch